 - Problematical issue of record-keeping under conditions of security

-Verification of Public Procurement – Tricky Issues to be Considered for AMIF and ISF
+Verification of Public Procurement – Tricky Issues to Consider in AMIF and ISF

 Practical Experiences: Verification of Simplified Cost Options